 In this environment children are also prepared for their eventual adoption which we have seen more than 30 occur.
 They get used to people from other countries, different food styles etc.

 It’s important to realise why H4K’s has volunteers who come to help and the specific roles they have.
 Some volunteers live in the area and regularly come each week to assist the childcarers.
 They help with regular jobs around the home, helping when a carer may be absent on holidays or sick leave etc. Other volunteers come from overseas and have specialist skills which help in the care of the children and the training of our carers.
 Our teams and volunteers are not modelled on voluntourism practices.

 We lead volunteer teams whose members come from various countries.
-Team members are vetted and multiple references obtained to ensure they are suitable for the visit.
+Team members are vetted and multiple references are obtained to ensure they are suitable for the visit.
 These team members also help with everyday chores in the home and provide additional practical care for the children.
 Many team members come year after year at their own expense.
-Teams are not profit making ventures for Heart For Kids.
+Teams are not profit-making ventures for Heart For Kids.

 As well as helping in Doves Wings our teams help with our other programs serving children and adults with special needs who live in orphanages or aged care homes.
 They also help with English teaching activities and other opportunities that arise from time to time like these.
-Our volunteers are kept busy on teams which are very “hands on”.
-People do not come to look and see whats happening but to actively help in practical daily ways.
+Our volunteers are kept busy on teams that are very “hands-on”.
+People do not come to look and see what’s happening but to actively help in practical daily ways.

-Our work in Indonesia is with young adults and so the same fears or risks of voluntourism do not exist in our work there.
+Where our work in is with young adults the same fears or risks of voluntourism are similar but different.

 One adoptive mum wrote to H4K’s saying her new daughter could love others because she had been taught what love is.
-The teaching being modeled by our care givers and volunteers is very different to voluntourism or Modern Day Slavery activities.
+The teaching being modeled by our caregivers and volunteers is very different from voluntourism or Modern Day Slavery activities.

 I’m extremely thankful to all those volunteers who come and encourage anyone considering volunteering to read more information on our teams here.